Mark Twain Papers

 Since 2007, MTP publications have appeared both in print and at marktwainproject.org.
 The site’s ultimate purpose is to produce a digital critical edition, fully annotated, of everything Mark Twain wrote.
-MTPO offers not only the edited texts of more than 2000 letters and several book-length writings, including Autobiography of Mark Twain, but a catalog of all Clemens-related correspondence known to the Project staff and a variety of digital research resources.
+MTPO offers the edited texts of more than 2,000 letters and several book-length writings, including Autobiography of Mark Twain, as well as a catalog of all Clemens-related correspondence known to the Project staff, and a variety of digital research resources.

 Head, Mark Twain Papers